polterguy/polterguy.github.io/documentation/magic.clone/index.md

 When `ng serve` and `dotnet run` is done, you can visit [localhost:4200](https://localhost:4200) in your browser, and you should be set.
 Notice, you will need a database to configure Magic.
 Below are recipies for how to accomplish this if you don't have a database accessible already somewhere.

-To debug, make sure you've got the OmniSharp C# debugger plugin installed in VSCode, click F5 while in VS Code, and you can set breakpoints, and/or debug Magic locally on your development machine.
+To debug, make sure you've got the OmniSharp C# debugger plugin installed in VSCode, click F5 while in VS Code, and set breakpoints where you wish to debug Magic locally on your development machine.
 This is configured through the `.vscode/launch.json` and `.vscode/tasks.json` files.
+If you started Magic first with `dotnet run` you have to stop that process before you start debugging Magic.

 ## Docker database images

-This project also contains _"docker-compose.yml"_ files for SQL Server, PostreSQL and MySQL, allowing you to locally start a database instance using Docker.
+This project also contains _"docker-compose.yml"_ files for SQL Server, PostreSQL, and MySQL, allowing you to locally start a database instance using Docker.
 These files can be found within the _"db"_ folder, that contains one folder for each database type, allowing you to test Magic with any of these databases locally.
 To start for instance SQL Server, execute the following from a terminal.